You are currently viewing How to install DIY Bamboo Blinds Without Screws

 Making holes in anything like walls, doors, windows is not the best option for hanging something if you don`t plan the items to hang there forever.
-So if there`s an option without drilling, I guess it is better to choose this exact option.
-Frankly, I don`t really like these drilling stuff, maybe that is why we have nearly to no hanging shelves or cabinets.
+So, if there`s an option without drilling, I guess it is better to choose this exact option.
+Frankly, I don`t really like these drilling stuff, maybe that is why we have nearly to no shelves or cabinets on the wall.
 Even our kitchen TV is hanging on a rope without any drilling, screws or anchors 😀 .

 Don`t throw old blinds away